HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_management/wcm_adm_tools/wcm_admin_clear_versions.md

         If set to true, the last modified date of items that are updated by the module is preserved.
 If omitted or set to false, the last modified date is not preserved.

-!!! note
-    You cannot completely clear all versions.
+**Note:** You cannot completely clear all versions.
 One version of an item always remains no matter what parameters you select when the version history is cleared.

 ## Running the tool on a virtual portal